Embark in Longyearbyen

-Before embarking you have an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
-In the early evening your ship sails out of Isfjorden.
+Before embarking have an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
+In the early evening the ship sails out of Isfjorden.

 14th of July Glacier / Ny Alesund

 In the afternoon sail to Ny Ålesund, the world’s northernmost settlement.
-The mountains around here are covered by snow, and the scenery presents rather a stark picture.
+The mountains around here are covered by snow, and the scenery presents a rather stark picture.
 Once a mining village served by the world’s most northerly railway, which can still be seen, Ny Ålesund is now a research center where a small community of scientists from all over the world conduct a variety of research in the fields of atmospheric studies, glaciology, biology and related subjects.
-A short walk takes you into the center of this historic village.
-Where one highlight is a visit to the local souvenir shop and the northernmost post office, from which you can send jealous friends and family at home.
+A short walk takes you into the center of this historic village, where one highlight is a visit to the local souvenir shop and the northernmost post office, from which you can send jealous friends and family a postcard.
 Visitors interested in the history of Arctic exploration may want to walk to the anchoring mast used by Amundsen and Nobile before their flights to the North Pole.